-Maltese dogs have a single coat which means they shed very little, this has advantages and disadvantages.
+Maltese puppies have a single coat which means they shed very little, this has advantages and disadvantages.
 Some advantages are low shedding in your house, on your clothes, and hypoallergenic which is more tolerable for allergy sufferers.
 The disadvantage is more grooming, you need to brush the hair or it will tangle and mat.
 The right tools will help you a lot but so will the right technique.
+Grooming Maltese puppies is a labor of love as breeders we work hard to help others keep their Maltese puppies and dogs in top condition.
 Below are a few tools and products we use to groom our dogs…

 - Rounding the feet is a technique to give the foot a tidy, well groomed appearance.
 Use rounded shears to form the shape of the foot.

 - The vent area is a term for the anal area, trimming in this area is sometimes referred to as "clearing".
-Exercise caution when trimming in this area, the goal is to remove excess hair which can potentially cause excrement to become packed in the coat.
+Exercise extra caution when trimming in this area as dogs will be uncomfortable and may try moving around while you are working.
+The goal is to remove excess hair which can potentially cause excrement to become packed in the coat.
 Use blunt tip shears or clippers #10.

 - Trimming the hair once floor length to prevent impeding action.
 This is only necessary when the coat is actually down to the floor.
 Maltese coats will usually start to break to the appropriate length if left natural or will continue to grow beyond the floor if wrapped or oiled.
 Trimming this hair is sometimes referred to as the skirt and this provides a well groomed appearance.

-5. Small Nail Clippers; these are for trimming the nails of your Maltese.
+These are for trimming the nails of your Maltese.
 Regular trimming of the nails is very important for all dogs including Maltese, if nails are left too long they can ruin a foot.
-Maltese can have black or white nails - the quick can easily be seen in white nails and with practise can also be found easily with black nails.
-The trick to trimming nails is finding a small notch in the nail where the quick ends, this can be seen on the bottom of the nail and with practise felt with the clippers.
+Maltese can have black or white nails. - the quick can easily be seen in white nails and with practice can also be found easily with black nails.
+The trick to trimming nails is finding a small notch in the nail where the quick ends, this can be seen on the bottom of the nail and with practice felt with the clippers.
 Once the notch is found clip in a 45 degree angle and file sharp edges.

 Caution: have styptic powder which is a coagulating agent to stop the nail from bleeding if accidentally cut to short.